Accumulated Other Comprehensive Income

 Recall that the corporation's cost to purchase those shares at an earlier date was $20 per share.
 The $20 per share times 30 shares equals the $600 that was credited above to Treasury Stock.
 This leaves a debit balance in the account Treasury Stock of $1,400 (70 shares at $20 each).

-The difference of $9 per share ($29 of proceeds minus the $20 cost) times 30 shares was credited to another stockholders equity account, Paid-in Capital from Treasury Stock.
+The difference of $9 per share ($29 of proceeds minus the $20 cost) times 30 shares was credited to the stockholders equity account, Paid-in Capital from Treasury Stock.
 Although the corporation is better off by $9 per share, the corporation cannot report this "gain" on its income statement.
-Instead the $270 goes directly to stockholders' equity in the paid-in capital section as shown below.
+Instead the $270 goes directly to stockholders' equity in the paid-in capital section as shown here:

 If the corporation sells any of its treasury stock for less than its cost, the cash received is debited to Cash, the cost of the shares sold is credited to Treasury Stock, and the difference ("loss") is debited to Paid-in Capital from Treasury Stock (so long as the balance in that account will not become a debit balance).
 If the "loss" is larger than the credit balance, part of the "loss" is recorded in Paid-in Capital from Treasury Stock (up to the amount of the credit balance) and the remainder is debited to Retained Earnings.
 To illustrate this rule, let's look at several transactions where treasury stock is sold for less than cost.